 When they bite - yelp!
 This is how puppies say ouch!
 It's also how their brothers and sisters told them that they were playing too rough.

-It seems a bit silly, but it will get their attention and help them understand their boundaries quicker.
+It seems a bit silly, but it will get their attention and help them understand their boundaries quickly.
 Yelps should be quick and high-pitched, like a puppy.
-This is especially important with children because your puppy will not see your kids as the leader of the pack; they will treat them like their littermates.
+This is especially important with children because your puppy will not see your kids as the leader or dominant in any way; they will more likely treat them like their littermates.

 Puppy Teething Relief

 While your puppy’s teeth shift and fall out, the gums will be extra tender.
-It may seem counterproductive to us, but chewing is one of the best ways to relieve that discomfort.
+It may seem counterproductive, but chewing is one of the best ways to relieve that discomfort.
 If you don’t offer them appropriate things to chew on, they will chew on whatever is convenient.

 5 Puppy Teething Tips